 How do you get to Dry Tortugas, where do you stay?

-You can fly there by seaplane, though that can be somewhat pricey, with full-day adult prices at $600 in 2018.
-Or you can take the Yankee Freedom III (Full disclosure: This company is a Traveler advertiser).
-That option is definitely less expensive, but still $175 for an adult round-trip ticket.
+You can fly there by seaplane, though that can be somewhat pricey, with full-day adult prices at $890 in 2026.
+Or you can take the Yankee Freedom III.
+That option is definitely less expensive, but still $250 for an adult round-trip ticket ($235 with a National Park Pass).

 Facing that kind of expense, you'll want to make the most of your Dry Tortugas adventure by spending two or three days at the park.
 The only accommodations is the 10-site Garden Key Campground, where you need to bring everything you'll need for your stay, including fresh water and fuel for cooking.
 The seaplane can't help you here, but the Yankee Freedom III can, and you can even arrange to have the ferry carry your own kayak across the 70 miles of ocean to the park.
 Bring your fishing tackle and you might be able to enjoy fresh fish for dinner.